“A mind stretched to a new idea never returns to its original dimensions.”

 Students admitted into the Harmony program will be qualified through testing and medical records.
 The program cannot accept students with behavior disorders.
 For more information about the program including fee structure, interested families should contact Director Melissa Bryant at 931-398-5346 or firstname.lastname@example.org.

-Columbia Academy’s Digital Learning Environment is designed to equip our students with cutting-edge technology, training, and engaging tools to help them prepare and train for exemplary lives of Christian leadership and service in a world that is becoming increasingly dependent on technology.
+Columbia Academy’s Digital Learning Environment is designed to equip our students with cutting-edge technology, training, and engaging tools to help them prepare and train for exemplary lives of Christian service and leadership in a world that is becoming increasingly dependent upon technology.

 In 2010, Columbia Academy became the first school in the state of Tennessee to implement a 1:1 iPad program.
-We provide students many ways to access online information.
-Three computer labs, library computer access, and the school’s 1:1 program in grades 3-12 provide a plethora of opportunities for CA students to access online resources.
+We provide students with many ways to access online information, including computer labs, library computer access, and the school’s 1:1 program (in grades 1-12) providing a plethora of opportunities for CA students to access online resources.

 Please take the time to review our Responsible Use Policy (Technology Handbook).